Connecticut Appeals Attorney

 Effective Appellate Advocacy

 Appellate Attorney, J. Christopher Llinas has spent nearly 20 years helping clients pursue and defend appeals in criminal, civil, and administrative cases as well as petition writs of certiorari in the state’s appellate courts, including

-- the Court of Appeals of Maryland (the state’s highest court of appeals);
+- the Court of Appeals of Connecticut (the state’s highest court of appeals);

-- the Court of Special Appeals of Maryland (the state’s intermediate court of appeals); and
+- the Court of Special Appeals of Connecticut (the state’s intermediate court of appeals); and

-- in certain instances, the Circuit Courts of Maryland.
+- in certain instances, the Circuit Courts of Connecticut.